tlenz88/ChIPPy/README.md

 ChIPPeaks is a supplementary tool that performs peak calling and differential peak calling.
 It is meant to be used after running ChIPPy on a set of samples, but can be used on any dataset if the proper inputs are provided.

 Peak calling is performed using ```macs2 callpeak```.
 The ```q-value [-q]``` is set at 0.05 and ```genome size [-g]``` is determined automatically.
 If the data is paired-end, the format of the input will be set to ```-f BEDPE``` so that the insert size of pairs is used to build fragment pileup.
-The choice of peak calling algorithm--broad or narrow--is also determined automatically based on the 'Factor' column of the metadata file (see 'Required arguments' below).
+The choice of peak calling algorithm--broad or narrow--is also determined automatically based on the 'Factor' column of the metadata file.
 Broad peak calling is performed for histone modifications, whereas narrow peak calling is for transcription factors.
-See the [github repo](https://github.com/macs3-project/MACS) for more details.
+See the [MACS github repo](https://github.com/macs3-project/MACS) for more details.

-The R package DiffBind is used for differential peak calling analysis.
-The metadata file is used to dictate experimental design and will determine what comparisons are made by DiffBind.
+The DiffBind R package is used for differential peak calling analysis.
+The metadata file is used to dictate experimental design and will determine what comparisons are made.
 See the [DiffBind vignette](https://bioconductor.org/packages/release/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf) for more information.

 ## ChIPPeaks.sh